eastmaels/steemblog.github.io/_posts/account/deanliu/2016-08-11_walk-into-the-island-s-night.md

 - - -

-This page is synchronized from the post: [Walk into the island's night](https://steemit.com/@deanliu/walk-into-the-island-s-night)
+This page is synchronized from the post: ['Walk into the island''s night'](https://steemit.com/@deanliu/walk-into-the-island-s-night)